gsoosk/TelegramSpotifyDownloader/README.md

 ## How to run?

-At first, you should add your bot `TOKEN` to the config file.
+At first, you should add your bot token to a `.env` file with `TELEGRAM_TOKEN` key.

 Then install requirements:
 ```
 pip install requirements
-sudo apt install ffmpeg
+sudo snap install ffmpeg
 npm install -g spotify-dl
 ```

-Then you can run program with this command:
+and you can run program with this command:
 ```
 python main.py
 ```